How to start an accounting practice

 One key aspect of your accounting practice is which technology you should use.
 From communication tools like email and video conferencing to accounting software you’ll need to make some decisions.

 Choose software that will help make your job easier.
 Accounting software that automates everyday processes saving you time is a great place to start.

-Bokio is a free accounting software that offers bookkeeping, invoicing and expenses management.
+Bokio accounting software that offers bookkeeping, invoicing and more.
 It’s a great solution for collaborating with micro clients, like small businesses, sole traders and freelancers.
-Bokio helps you save time and money by using automation, so you can focus on offering high value advisory services or growing your practice.
+Bokio helps you save time using automation, so you can focus on offering high value advisory services or growing your practice.